 An introduction to black-and-white still photography.
 The basic elements of photographic technique will be taught as a means to explore both general pictorial structure and photography’s own unique visual language.
 Emphasis will be centered less on technical concerns and more on investigating how images can become vessels for both ideas and deeply human emotions.
 Weekly assignments, weekly critiques, readings, and slide lectures about the work of artist-photographers, one short paper, and a final portfolio involving an independent project of choice.
 Two three-hour meetings per week.

 Limited to 12 students.
-Fall and spring semesters.
-Professor Kimball.2015-16: Offered in Fall 2015 and Spring 2016
+Fall semester: Visiting Lecturer Meyer.
+Spring semester: Professor Kimball.2017-18: Offered in Fall 2017 and Spring 2018

 (Offered as ARHA 221 and FAMS 221) This introductory course is designed for students with no prior experience in video production.
 The aim is both technical and creative.
 We will begin with the literal foundation of the moving image--the frame--before moving through shot and scene construction, lighting, sound-image concepts and final edit.
 In addition to instruction in production equipment and facilities, the course will also explore cinematic form and structure through weekly readings, screenings and discussion.
 Each student will work on a series of production exercises and a final video assignment.

 Limited to 12 students.
 Fall semester.
-Professor Levine.2015-16: Offered in Fall 2015
+Professor TBA.2017-18: Offered in Fall 2017

 A course appropriate for students with prior experience in basic principles of visual organization, who wish to investigate further aspects of pictorial construction using the figure as a primary measure for class work.
 The course will specifically involve an anatomical approach to the drawing of the human figure, involving slides, some reading, and out-of-class drawing assignments.
 Two two-hour meetings per week.

 Requisite: ARHA 102 or 111, or consent of the instructor.
 Limited to 18 students.
-Fall semester.
-Professor R. Sweeney.2015-16: Offered in Fall 2015
+Spring semester.
+Professor R. Sweeney.2017-18: Offered in Spring 2018

 This course explores the visual structures of natural things.
 The processes and disciplines of drawing, acrylic painting, watercolor and sculpture will be used to examine natural subjects such as plants, animals, landscape and the figure.
 We will work directly from life.
 Out-of-class trips will be frequent to access natural subject matter not found in the classroom.

 (Offered as HIST 226 [EUp].
-ARHA 226, and EUST 226.)
-Although overlooked in military histories until recently, women have long been actively involved in warfare: as combatants, as victims, as workers, and as symbols.
+ARHA 226, and EUST 226) Although overlooked in military histories until recently, women have long been actively involved in warfare: as combatants, as victims, as workers, and as symbols.
 This course examines both the changing role of women, and the shifting constructions of “womanhood,” in four major European conflicts: the wars of Elizabeth I in sixteenth-century England, the wars and peace of Marie de Médicis in seventeenth-century France, the French Revolution, and the First World War.
 Using methodologies drawn from Art History and History, the course seeks to understand the gendered nature of warfare.
 Why are images of women and the family central to the iconography of war, and how have representations of womanhood shifted according to the aims of particular conflicts?
 To what extent do women’s experiences of warfare differ from men’s, and can war be considered a source of women’s liberation or oppression?
 Students will analyze a range of historical images in conjunction with primary source texts from these conflicts and will also develop an original research project related to the course’s themes.
 Two class meetings per week.

 Recommended requisite: A course in Art History or History.
 Limited to 25 students.
-Omitted 2016-17.
+Omitted 2017-18.
 Professors Boucher and Courtright.

 This course charts developments in contemporary art on a global scale since the 1960s.
 The first part of the course will concentrate on transformations in artistic practice following the breakdown of modernist discourse in the United States and Europe.
 We will discuss movements such as Pop Art, Conceptualism, Minimalism, Land Art, and more, while contextualizing these artistic movements in terms of the broader sociopolitical activism and changes that were occurring in the 1960s and 1970s.
 The course will then focus on a globalized shift in artistic production that took place in the 1980s and 1990s, tracing contemporary art from around the world and how it has responded to contested issues of post-colonialism, globalization, and the expansion of information technologies.
 Finally, the course will conclude with a theme-based exploration of diverse contemporary artistic movements and practices that investigate various ways of being and living in the world in the twenty-first century.

 This course focuses on contemporary art in an age of globalization.
 In the past twenty-five years, the breadth and range of contemporary artistic production has expanded in surprising ways, reflecting social, political, technological, and economic upheavals on a global scale.
 In this course, we will examine major developments in contemporary art as they both speak to different local, regional, and international transformations (i.e. momentous events such as Tiananmen Square or the dissolution of the USSR up until the Arab Spring) as well as address significant institutional, discursive, curatorial, and aesthetic shifts in the field.
-The opening up of not only geopolitical borders, but also frontiers between artists, curators, critics, and visual thinkers, has challenged contemporary art in creative ways.
+The opening up of not only geopolitical borders but also frontiers between artists, curators, critics, and visual thinkers has challenged contemporary art in creative ways.
 Readings in the course will reflect this diversity of artistic and cultural thought.
 Largely theme-based, specific topics to be considered will include the rise of new media in a digital age, questions of identity and social visibility, and art’s relationship to ecology.
 Two 80-minute classes per week.

-Limited to 25 students.
-Omitted 2016-17.
-Visiting Professor Cohen.2015-16: Offered in Spring 2016
+Limited to 40 students.
+Spring semester.
+Professor Vicario.2017-18: Offered in Spring 2018

 This lecture course examines the history of the modernist movement from 1914 to the present in relationship to the primary ideologies of the twentieth- and twenty-first centuries--socialism, capitalism, and globalism.
 It considers the work of the founding figures--Wright, Mies, Gropius and Le Corbusier--and significant themes, such as the individual versus the collective; European versus American approaches; modernism beyond the West; the impact of popular culture and new technologies; and issues surrounding sustainability.